Case Study

 Why It Matters

-Complete workflows can be built much faster than before.
+Complete operational workflows can now be delivered far faster than before.

 RAG matters more when the workflow is operational.